-Bottom line: Once you download an UltraViolet file you can play it as many times as you like for no charge.
-You can make copies that work on a variety of devices.
-You can stream for at least a year for free.
-You might be able to download and stream for free until you die, or you might have to pay after year or two or three.
+Bottom line: You might be able to download and stream for free until you die, or you might have to pay after one year or two or three.
 We don't know today what one year or five years or one decade will bring.
 Assuming UltraViolet succeeds, it will continue to work on hundreds of millions of devices for decades, and unlike VHS and DVD and BD it won't get out of date because of advances in technology.

 There you have it: UltraViolet is clearly a nefarious plan hatched by dinosaur-brain Hollywood execs to restrict the use of your legally bought digital purchases.

 The UltraViolet system has a record of all your purchases, of course.
-Your UltraViolet collection is visible to all UltraViolet services, but unless you give a particular service permission to use your information for marketing purposes that service is not allowed to use it for anything other than UltraViolet functions (managing your account, viewing your collection, downloading, and streaming).
+Your Library is visible to all UltraViolet services, but unless you give a particular service permission to use your information for marketing purposes that service is not allowed to use it for anything other than UltraViolet functions (managing your account, viewing your Library, downloading, and streaming).

 The UltraViolet system keeps track of your streams.
 It does not have a record of your downloads.
 Once you download an UltraViolet file you can play it as many times as you like without ever being connected to the Internet.
 It's impossible for UltraViolet or studios to track your offline playing habits.

-In other words, UltraViolet does not enable data mining by studios, retailers, or anyone else.
-UltraViolet licensees have limited access to your data except in the case where they ask you first for your permission.
+In other words, UltraViolet does not enable data mining by studios, retailers, or anyone else in a way that can be connected to you personally.
+UltraViolet licensees have limited access to your data unless they ask you first for your permission.

 If you're really worried about this scenario the first thing you should do is cut up all your grocery store loyalty cards.
 Then cancel all your online shopping accounts and buy everything in person using cash.
 Then stop using the Internet altogether.

-UltraViolet rights belong to your account and cannot be removed.
-Once you download an UltraViolet movie it's yours forever (see 1.6.1) even if UltraViolet fails and shuts down (see 184.108.40.206).
+UltraViolet rights belong to your account and cannot be removed by studios or retailers (unless, for example, you return the movie for a refund).
+Once you download an UltraViolet movie it's yours forever (see 1.6.1) even if UltraViolet fails and shuts down (see 126.96.36.199).

-Do you really own the content that is in the cloud?
-You own the right that is in the cloud, and you have full access to playable files that you download.
-You aren't guaranteed perpetual ability to download and stream from the cloud.
+A more metaphysical question is do you really own content that is in the cloud?
+With UltraViolet have a right that is in the cloud, and you have access to playable files that you download, but you aren't guaranteed perpetual ability to download and stream from the cloud.

 From all the vitriolic complaints at Amazon and elsewhere you would think so.
 But consider what you get when you buy a DVD or BD with an "UltraViolet Digital Copy."
 You get a copy of the movie in the cloud and you can download and stream more than one copy of the movie to an iPhone, iPad, Android device, Windows PC, Mac, or Xbox 360.
 Your UltraViolet "copy" often isn't contained on a disc in the package, although it can be.
 You have to download it or stream it.
 But it doesn't work with Apple iTunes and iCloud.
 Crivens!
 Good thing Warner Bros. didn't call it an "iTunes Digital Copy."

 UltraViolet was developed by the Digital Entertainment Content Ecosystem, LLC (DECE), a non-profit group of companies that owns and licenses the specifications and the logo.
 DECE operates the UltraViolet ecosystem.
-More information is available at www.uvvu.com.
+Over time about 90 different companies have been members of DECE.
+More information is available at myuv.com.

 The UltraViolet specs were made available in February 2011.
 The license agreements and most of the specs are public, available for download.
-The Coordinator API specification is confidential, so you must fill out a request and sign an NDA before you can get a copy.
+The Coordinator API specification is not confidential but is only available on request.